Vert.x based Microservices

 This helps us to process our requests asynchronously.
 It does, however, connect our business logic to the server, limiting our scaling and deployment options.

-So, worker Verticle is another type of verticle that is designed to execute blocking code.
+So, worker Verticle is designed to execute blocking code.
 Unlike the regular verticles that run on the event loop thread, workers run on worker threads from the preconfigured pool.
 Since they are not part of the event loop, they can block while doing their processing.The Vert.X event bus allows them to communicate with other verticles.

 Now the cool part is that we can deploy them completely independent of each other.
 In fact, we can deploy more instances written in a completely different language running in a different machine.
 It encapsulates all the business logic and completely segregates it from our server.

-Vert.X supports Polyglot verticles which means that verticles can be deployed in multiple languages and still can be connected with each other.
+Vert.X supports Polyglot verticles which means that they can be deployed in multiple languages and still can be connected with each other.

 For eg: we can write a java based verticle to send messages (publish, send) and a Python or Scala-based verticle to listen to those messages.